huaweicloud/terraform-provider-huaweicloud/website/docs/r/images_image_v2.html.markdown

 * `tags` - (Optional) The tags of the image.
 It must be a list of strings.
     At this time, it is not possible to delete all tags of an image.

 * `visibility` - (Optional) The visibility of the image.
-Must be one of "public", "private", "community", or "shared".
+Must be "private".
    The ability to set the visibility depends upon the configuration of the HuaweiCloud cloud.

+Note: The `properties` attribute handling in the gophercloud library is currently buggy and needs to be fixed before being implemented in this resource.

 ## Attributes Reference